Taking Inventory: Oakland Athletics

 This is the 12th entry in MLBTR’s Taking Inventory Series.
 Click for entries on the White Sox, Royals, Phillies, Pirates, Giants, Padres, Reds, Braves, Tigers, Marlins and Mets.

 With the July 31 non-waiver trade deadline just over three weeks away, the Athletics are unsurprisingly in position to sell.
-At the outset of the season, there were no realistic expectations that the A’s would contend for a playoff spot, and they’ve since since stumbled to a 39-49 mark to rank as one of the American League’s worst teams.
+At the outset of the season, there were no realistic expectations that the A’s would contend for a playoff spot, and they’ve since stumbled to a 39-49 mark to rank as one of the American League’s worst teams.
 Along the way, Oakland has lost a couple potential veteran trade candidates in third baseman Trevor Plouffe and catcher Stephen Vogt, both of whom received their walking papers last month and are now in different uniforms.
 As bleak as things may seem for the A’s, some of their other likely trade chips have turned in encouraging performances this year, and moving those players in the coming weeks could produce returns that benefit the franchise for years to come.

 Rentals